Network topology and connectivity

-The difference in networking considerations between the Corp and Online management groups in Azure Landing Zones lies in their intended use and primary purpose.
+The difference in networking considerations between the Corp and Online management groups in the conceptual Azure landing zone architecture lies in their intended use and primary purpose.

 The Corp management group is used to manage and secure internal resources and services, such as line-of-business applications, databases, and user management.
 The networking considerations for the Corp management group are focused on providing secure and efficient connectivity between internal resources, while enforcing strict security policies to protect against unauthorized access.

-The Online management group in Azure Landing Zones (ALZ) can be considered as an isolated environment used to manage public-facing resources and services that are accessible from the Internet.
-By using the Online management group to manage public-facing resources, the ALZ architecture provides a way to isolate those resources from internal resources, thereby reducing the risk of unauthorized access and minimizing the attack surface.
+The Online management group in the conceptual Azure landing zone architecture can be considered as an isolated environment used to manage public-facing resources and services that are accessible from the Internet.
+By using the Online management group to manage public-facing resources, the Azure landing zone architecture provides a way to isolate those resources from internal resources, thereby reducing the risk of unauthorized access and minimizing the attack surface.

-In the ALZ architecture, the virtual network in the Online management group can be, optionally, peered with virtual networks in the Corp management group, either directly or indirectly via the hub and associated routing requirements via an Azure Firewall or NVA, allowing public-facing resources to communicate with internal resources in a secure and controlled manner.
+In the conceptual Azure landing zone architecture, the virtual network in the Online management group can be, optionally, peered with virtual networks in the Corp management group, either directly or indirectly via the hub and associated routing requirements via an Azure Firewall or NVA, allowing public-facing resources to communicate with internal resources in a secure and controlled manner.
 This topology ensures that the network traffic between public-facing resources and internal resources is secure and restricted, while still allowing the resources to communicate as needed.

 It is is also important to understand and review the Azure Policies that are assigned, and inherited, on each of the Management Groups as part of the Azure landing zone.
 As these help shape, protect and govern the workloads that are deployed within the subscriptions that are in these Management Groups.
 The policy assignments for Azure landing zones can be found here.